NIS2 in the United Kingdom

 In January 2022, the UK government launched a public consultation process on proposals for legislation to improve the UK's cyber resilience.
 When the process closed in November 2022, the responses provided the government's response and next steps for policy development.
 Within two weeks of the UK Labour Party's election in the 2024 general election, it announced plans to update the NIS Regulations from 2018 and improve cross-sector cybersecurity.

-The current British Government has announced that it intends to present the Cyber Security and Resilience Bill to Parliament in 2025.
+In 2024 the British Government announced that it intends to present the Cyber Security and Resilience Bill to Parliament in 2025.
 The Bill, which was officially proposed as part of the King’s Speech (at the State Opening of Parliament) in July 2024, aims to strengthen the UK’s cross-sector cybersecurity legislation to better protect the British economy and infrastructure.

 The UK’s implementation of the Cyber Security and Resilience (CS&R) framework will likely feature the following national distinctions: